scateu/tsv_edl.vim/README.md

 It's mapped to `\ c` for your convenience.

-## tsv2edl: Assemble a EDL timeline
+## tsv2edl: Assemble an EDL timeline

 (You may want to change the `FPS` value in `utils/tsv2edl.py`)